Search

 As the ELCA professes, we are the church that shares a living, daring confidence in God’s grace.
 Liberated by our faith, we embrace you as a whole person—questions, complexities and all.
 Join us as we do God’s work in Christ’s name for the sake of the world.

-Early bird registration ($299) opened Tuesday, Feb.
-4. Standard registration ($350) opens March.
-4. For those wanting to stay overnight, rooms at the Q Center may be secured while registering.
+Standard registration ($350) opened March 4 and goes through March 31.
+Late to the gate registration opens Tuesday, April 1.
+For those wanting to stay overnight, rooms at the Q Center may be secured while registering.

 Who We Are